coleslaw-org/coleslaw/docs/hacking.md

    types and indices.
 Indices include *ALL* objects in the `*content*` hash table.
 This may be undesirable and doesn't permit indices dedicated to particular content types.

+### New Content Type: Shouts!

+I've also toyed with the idea of a content type called a SHOUT, which would be used primarily to reference or embed other content, sort of a mix between a retweet and a del.icio.us bookmark.
+We encounter plenty of great things on the web.
+Most of mine winds up forgotten in browser tabs or stored on twitter's servers.
+It would be cool to see SHOUTs as a plugin, probably with a dedicated SHOUT-INDEX, and some sort of oEmbed/embed.ly/noembed support.

 ### Layouts and Paths